Equivariant $A$-theory: Transfers on Waldhausen -categories

-\begin{proof} From the definition of $q_!p^\ast$ it is clear that up to isomorphism the resulting retractive space over $X$ is a coproduct of the spaces one would get from considering each orbit of $S$ separately.
+\begin{proof} Let be a given span.
+From the definition of $q_!p^\ast$ it is clear that up to isomorphism the resulting retractive space over $X$ is a coproduct of the spaces one would get from considering each orbit of $S$ separately.
 Therefore, without loss of generality, we assume $S \cong G/L$.
-Recall that there is a $G$-map $G/L\to G/H$ if and only if $L$ is subconjugate to $H$.
+Recall that the $G$-maps $p\colon G/L\to G/H$ and $q\colon G/L\to G/K$ exist if and only if $L$ is subconjugate to $H$ and $K$, i.e., they are composites of subgroup inclusions and isomorphisms.
+Also, recall from \autoref{fsharprem} (1) that if $f$ is an isomorphism, then $f_!=(f^{-1})^\ast$.
 So it is enough to show: